Editor: Dr Tim Harding

-The ICU ran their second FIDE Arbiter training course, at Colaiste Eanna, Rathfarnham, on 10 and 11 December.
+Earlier this year, the ICU ran their second FIDE Arbiter training course, at Colaiste Eanna, Rathfarnham, on 10 and 11 December.
 This was conducted by International Arbiter Alex McFarlane (Scotland) who ran our first one in 2020.
 FIDE Arbiter is the middle grade and IA is the highest.

 Ireland needs more FIDE Arbiters so it is good to report that of the seven who passed the exam, six were Irish-registered (one actually a Ukrainian) and the other was Scottish.
 One of those who passed, John Loughran, was deputy chief arbiter at the 2023 Irish Senior Championships last weekend.
 He has now completed his qualification for the FIDE Arbiter title and can now apply for it to be awarded.